Conditional Resident Awaiting I-751 Approval? Consider Filing N-400 for Naturalization

 The long wait for a USCIS decision can raise many issues for I-751 applicants.
 That's because, after three years of residency in the U.S., green card holders living with their U.S. citizen spouses are eligible for naturalization.
 Thus, many people will be eligible to naturalize before they know whether the conditions have been removed from their green card to make them permanent residents.
 Yet one of the basic requirements for U.S. citizenship is that one have a permanent U.S. green card.

 If, however, your I-751 is still pending at USCIS and you need to show your status for work or travel purposes, you will need to get a stamp from USCIS to use as proof of your continued authorization.
 This is called an I-551 or ADIT stamp, and it normally goes in your passport.
 Call the USCIS Contact Center to arrange for one.
 It might simply send you appropriate documentation, consisting of a Form I-94 with ADIT stamp, DHS seal, and your printed photo.
 Or, it might make an appointment to go to a USCIS office and get the stamp placed directly into your passport.
-(Call early in the day, because navigating the phone tree takes a while, and you might have to wait for a call back.)
+(Call early in the day, because navigating the phone tree takes a while, and you are likely to have to wait for a call back.)

 The I-551/ADIT stamp normally lasts for a year.